vyas-research-group/Setup_Git/Getting_Started_With_Git_and_GitHub.md

 Welcome!
 This is the place to start if you have not used git before.

+All the information you could ever need is free for you to find online at [The Git Book](https://git-scm.com/book/en/v2).
+This repository is just the basics you might need to start off.

 Below are some links to pages to help get you started:

 [[Why_you_or_your_group_should_use_git]]